emmanuel-bv/iotedge-iva-nano/BaseImageCreation.md

 sudo fdisk /dev/sdb
 ```

-11. Not the end sector of the end parition
+11. Note the end sector of the end parition
 12. Add 1
 13. Divide by 2048 to convert to megabytes
 14. Round up to the nearest whole number to get the last block to copy on the SD card